Things to Do In Oahu, Hawaii with Kids

 Bring the kids or big groups to the Kona Brewing Company nearby 7192 Kalanianaole Highway Honolulu, HI 96825

 (808) 396-5662.
 Both these restaurants are in Hawaii Kai.
-Another great option is to buy the Poke from the supermarket and eat with rice.
+Another great option is to buy the Poke from the supermarket and eat it with rice.
 What is Poke?
-It’s raw tuna seasoned with soy sauce, sesame seed oil, sea weed and Hawaii rock salt (recipe and image from Chaos in the Kitchen).
+It’s raw tuna seasoned with soy sauce, sesame seed oil, seaweed, and Hawaii rock salt (recipe and image from Chaos in the Kitchen).
 Ono bra!
 (That means delicious!).